 Certainly, by continuing to cultivate movement from your center or 'one-point' (two inches below the navel) as you walk and move.

-What is the significance of the bowing in Aikido - is it religious?
+what is the significance of bowing in aikido?
+Is it religious?

 As a Japanese martial art, bowing is merely a practice to acknowledge and respect one's training partner, teachers and O Sensei's memory.
 It is also an inherent part of Japanese social culture.
 Just as we shake hands in Western society, the Japanese bow to one another.
 There is no Religious context to bowing in Aikido whatsoever.